 Maria is the Manager of School and Community Partnerships for our office.
 She joined our team in August and is excited about creating new opportunities for community development, school and parent support and partnerships in Detroit.

-A graduate of communications from the University of Florida, Maria spent the first part of her career as a journalist covering everything from celebrities to the toy beat for USA Today, and later children and families for the Times-Picayune in New Orleans.
+Maria is a graduate of communications from the University of Florida.
+She spent the first part of her career as a journalist for USA Today, and later covered children and families for the Times-Picayune in New Orleans.
 While working as a reporter following the aftermath of Hurricane Katrina, Maria covered schools and school leaders working to rebuild the city’s education systems.
 It was in her role as an advocate for her own children that Maria become involved in a parent group seeking to create more efficient and fairer enrollment practices.

 As a leading parent voice, Maria became involved in creating OneApp, the first citywide enrollment process in New Orleans.
-Fueled by her passion to serve the community and use her communication skills, Maria also oversaw the day-to-day operations of three family resource centers where families could learn about their enrollment options and seek support if they ran into enrollment barriers.
+She also used her passion to serve the community to oversee the day-to-day operations of three family resource centers.
+At these resource centers, families could learn about their enrollment options and seek support if they ran into barriers.
 As the Director of Enrollment at the Recovery School District and Communications and Policy Director for Agenda for Children, Maria created partnerships with local libraries, health care officials, housing authorities, local universities, and city officials to increase access to actionable information for students and the service providers assisting families with enrollment issues.

 In 2016, Maria moved to Michigan to lead Enroll Detroit, a program created by Excellent Schools Detroit (ESD) to help eliminate enrollment barriers for students from birth to college.
 In her time with ESD, Maria and her outreach staff where able to work closely with the students and families displaced due to local school closures.
 By creating enrollment events, communications assets easily understandable and accessible to families, and training service providers, Maria and her outreach staff connected with hundreds of families.